qilimanjaro-tech/A-coherent-approach-to-quantum-classical-optimization/README.md

 - The data used to create the figures in the article is located in the `pretraining/data` folder.
 The code used to generate the figures can be found in the file `plots_from_data.ipynb`.

-- Within the `data` folder, there are several subfolders, each containing the data necessary to reproduce the results presented in the article.
+- Within the `logger_data` folder, there are several subfolders, each containing the data necessary to reproduce the results presented in the article.

 ## Code